Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 The COVID-19 testing process at Mayo Clinic locations across the Midwest will now include group A streptococcus — strep throat — assessment and testing when indicated for all patients 3 to 75.
 Based on the number of strep throat cases seen, combining assessment and testing with COVID-19 is expected to improve the patient experience and expedite care.

-If you are a Mayo patient, but not a Mayo Clinic staff member, you should call the COVID-19 Help Line at 507-293-9525 or answer questions about your symptoms using the Check Symptoms assessment tool through Patient Online Services on the web or through the Mayo Clinic app.
-This tool, which offers the same screening questions as the COVID-19 Help Line, is available 24/7 to all Mayo Clinic patients with home addresses in Iowa, Minnesota or Wisconsin.
+If you are a Mayo patient, but not a Mayo Clinic staff member, you should use the Check Symptoms assessment tool through Patient Online Services on the web or through the Mayo Clinic app, available in Apple and Google Play app stores.
+This tool is available 24/7 to all Mayo Clinic patients with home addresses in Iowa, Minnesota or Wisconsin.

 Once screened, you will receive instructions for scheduling your tests at the appropriate local testing site.
 For patients in Rochester and Southeast Minnesota using the Check Symptoms assessment tool, scheduling options will include being able to conveniently schedule an appointment using Patient Online Services if testing criteria are met.

 At the testing site, Mayo Clinic staff will collect specimens using appropriate precautions.
 If you require more than one test, staff may need to collect more than one specimen.